engranshul/javascript-projects/static-itservices-website/README.md

+## What is this project ?
+This project is a static website created by using html and css.
+No backend is involved in creation of this website

-# How to use this project :
+## How to use this project :
 Just open index.html in the browser and you should be able to see this static website